 Meet the Founder

-As the co-founder of Synthesis , he helped shape one of the first legal psychedelic wellness centers in the world which became known for setting professional and ethical standards in the field of psychedelic mental health.
+As the co-founder of Synthesis, he helped shape one of the first legal psychedelic wellness centers in the world and co-developed the Synthesis Psychedelic Practitioner Training.
 Before Synthesis, Martijn co-founded HighExistence and Apotheosis, curating transformational experiences at the intersection of ecology, spirituality, and culture.

-Now with Upāyosis, he aims to create bridges between traditional Buddhist wisdom and contemporary psychedelic practice—a space where rigorous contemplative training, ethical depth, and visionary experience meet in service of collective healing and awakening.
-Through this initiative, Martijn is cultivating a framework for responsible engagement with sacraments as upāya—not as shortcuts, but as compassionate, adaptive relating that can accelerate insight when rooted in ethical clarity, spiritual discernment, and sincere devotion to the path.
+Now with Upāyosis, he aims to create bridges between traditional Buddhist wisdom and contemporary psychedelic practice—a space where meditation training, ethical inquiry, and visionary experiences meet in service of healing and awakening.
+Through this initiative, Martijn is cultivating a framework for responsible engagement with sacraments as upāya—not as shortcuts, but as compassionate, adaptive relating that can accelerate insight when rooted in ethical clarity, spiritual discernment, and sincere commitment to the path.

-Martijn’s principal and beloved teachers on the Buddhist path are listed below who have profoundly shaped his understanding of attention, mind, ethics, wisdom, and liberation.
+Martijn’s principal and beloved teachers on the Buddhist path are listed below who have profoundly shaped his understanding of the nature of mind, perception, ethics, wisdom, and the path of liberation.
 Their inclusion here is purely biographical and should not be taken as an endorsement of psychedelic use.

 Primary Teachers